 The College works with the LTA with the objectives of providing a nationwide means of benchmarking, monitoring and assessing the competence of technicians employed within the sector.

-Landex is a membership organisation which links land based colleges together.
-Wiltshire College and University Centres’ Principal is the vice-chair of the Landex Board.
+Landex is a membership organisation which links land-based colleges together.
+Wiltshire College & University Centre’s Principal is the vice-chair of the Landex Board.
 The aims of Landex are to communicate best practice between colleges and to assist with ensuring that students get the best possible learning experience.

 National Land Based College (NLBC)

-Wiltshire College& Iniversity Centre is a member of the NLBC and the Principal is a board member.
-NLBC is an employer focussed organisation, and was established to promote knowledge and skills as the focus for increasing the productivity of land based businesses.
-In partnership with City and Guilds, NLBC seeks to ensure that land based qualifications and courses are designed to meet the needs of both students and employers.
+Wiltshire College & University Centre is a member of the NLBC and the Principal is a board member.
+NLBC is an employer-focused organisation, and was established to promote knowledge and skills as the focus for increasing the productivity of land based businesses.
+In partnership with City and Guilds, NLBC seeks to ensure that land-based qualifications and courses are designed to meet the needs of both students and employers.